Paediatric Osteopathy - What to expect on your first visit

 Osteopathic practitioners have very refined, specialized palpation skills (hands-on/feeling) that get better and better the longer we're in practice.
 Because of this, we don't waste a lot of time on the 'fluff', we do our best to locate the specific, underlying cause of what may be causing dysfunction in the body, and treat that.

-Treatments are very gentle, pain-free and relaxing.
 Many patients fall asleep, especially babies.

-Treatments are done over the clothing.
+Treatments are done over the clothing for adults and babies alike.

 6.)
 Home Care